Give Me Umami

 must have dry ingredients for japanese cooking (rice and dashi powder).

-Quick note: Glutinous rice (mochigome) is completely different from regular short- or medium-grain rice.
-It’s much stickier and is mainly used for dishes like mochi and okowa—not for daily meals.
+Quick note: Glutinous rice (mochigome, or sweet rice) is completely different from regular short- or medium-grain rice.
+It's much stickier and is mainly used for dishes like mochi and okowa, so it’s not for everyday meals.

 • Short-grain: Koshihikari Japanese Short Grain Rice